Jophish/jophish.github.io/md/post_two.md

 <br></br>
 <i>All the code/files from this post are available on my [Github](https://github.com/Jophish/tiny-bootstrap).</i>
 <br></br>

+<i> Edit: After some discussion by the [good people on Hacker News](https://news.ycombinator.com/item?id=13268781), it's become clear that when in 16-bit real mode, it's best to use 2-byte registers bp, sp, instead of the 4-byte esb, esp.
+The article and code have been updated to reflect this.</i>

+<br></br>
 It might be from being stuck at home with nothing to do over break, or it might be from an *actual interest* in low-level systems design, but I've taken it upon myself to learn more about OS implementation, starting with the bootloader.
 So, here we go.
 All of this information exists in various other places on the web, but there's no better way to learn than by teaching, right?
 Either way, this piece should serve as primer on what exactly a bootloader does and how to implement a relatively simple one (compared to a beast like [GRUB](https://en.wikipedia.org/wiki/GNU_GRUB) which is ostensibly its own little operating system).

 ## What is a bootloader?